 - Reliability.
 Although generally dependable, wireless network interference can slow or break the connection – usually at the most inconvenient times!

 - Security.
 You can take steps to secure your wireless network, but because the signal will bleed outside your premises, a wired network will always be more secure.

 Wireless networks are particularly useful in situations where running cables would be difficult, or where you want extra flexibility – perhaps to offer a network connection to visitors or within your meeting rooms.

 Does every business need wireless?

-And Ian Kilpatrick, chairman of Wick Hill Group, reckons businesses need to implement wireless to meet staff expectations:
+Ian Kilpatrick, chairman of Wick Hill Group, reckons businesses need to implement wireless to meet staff expectations:

 "Wireless is more cost-effective, more convenient, less disruptive, encourages productivity - and users want it."

-Set up a wireless network
+How to set up a wireless network

 - How to build a wireless network